guzik912/guzik912/README.md

 ## Hello!
-I'm Karol, self-taught web developer
+I'm Karol, Front End Developer

 <p>I've been a Web Developer for 2 years.
 I've focused on <strong>Front End</strong> development (mainly <strong>React</strong>), but other technologies such as: HTML, CSS/SCSS, JavaScript have also been used.
 Currently I'm looking for a <strong>Junior Front End Developer</strong> position.
 Feel free to contact with me!</p>